jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 tinygo build -o main.wasm -scheduler=none -target=wasi main.go
 ```

-The build command should run successfully and it should generate a file called `main.wasm`.
+The build command should run successfully, and it should generate a file called `main.wasm`.

-To test the extension we've built, we'll use `getenvoy` to run a local Envoy instance.
+We'll use `getenvoy` to run a local Envoy instance to test the extension we've built.

 First, we need an Envoy config that will configure the extension: